 The seminal discovery of DMQ at CNS resulted in the award of 5 U.S. patents.
 This drug combination was ultimately formulated by Avanir Pharmaceutical Corporation, leading to a product now known as Nuedexta.
 In clinical trials, this drug was demonstrated to be highly effective for the treatment of emotional lability that occurs in association with neurological conditions, including ALS and multiple sclerosis.
-In October 2010, Nuedexta had been approved by the Food and Drug Administration for sale in the United States, and in 2013, it was approved in the European Union.
+In October 2010, Nuedexta was approved by the Food and Drug Administration for sale in the United States, and in 2013, it was approved in the European Union.
 Recently, Nuedexta was tested for its effects on behavior in persons with Alzheimer's disease.
 The positive results were published in the Journal of the American Medical Association (JAMA).
 In 2012, the ALS Association awarded CNS a grant to study the effect of Nuedexta on speech and swallowing on patients affected by ALS.
-The results of this study, conducted at 7 academic centers, in collaboration with the Northeast ALS Consorteum (NEALS) and Massachussetts General Hospital (MGH), was just published in the Journal of Neurotherapeutics.
-To our knowledge, this placebo-controlled trial is the first to demonstrate the enhancement of function in Amyotrophic Lateral Sclerosis.
+The results of this study, which was conducted at 7 academic centers in collaboration with the Northeast ALS Consorteum (NEALS) and Massachussetts General Hospital (MGH), was just published (July 2017) in the Journal of Neurotherapeutics.
+To our knowledge, this placebo-controlled trial is the first to demonstrate the enhancement of any function in Amyotrophic Lateral Sclerosis.

 Our success is due in part to the support we have received from individuals, corporations and foundations.
 We welcome the opportunity to discuss how your support will advance the treatment of presently incurable diseases such as Amyotrophic Lateral Sclerosis and kindred disorders.